sam505/Deploy-a-People-Counter-App-at-the-Edge/Deploy a People Counter App at the Edge/WRITEUP.md

 Some of the potential reasons for handling custom layers are...

+- The common reason of handling custom layers is to establish if there exists supported layers in each of the fed layers from a model.
+If there exists a layers not supported by the Plugin device, an alternative to creating a new custom layer is to target an additional device using the HETERO plugin.

+- The Heterogeneous Plugin is therefore used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g., CPU) that does support those layers.

 ## Comparing Model Performance

 My method(s) to compare models before and after conversion to Intermediate Representations